 - whether your partner ejaculates near your vagina

 - whether they accidentally spread semen from your anus to your vagina after ejaculation

-The best way to prevent this from happening is to ensure that your partner cleans the ejaculate off of their penis before switching to vaginal penetration.
-This will also reduce your risk for a urinary tract infection.
+The best way to prevent this from happening is to ensure that your partner cleans ejaculate off of their penis before switching to vaginal penetration.
+This will also reduce your risk of a urinary tract infection.